Reflect on the past year. What worked? What didn’t?

 Use this time to really take a clear look at your past year’s worth of effort.
 The goal here is to optimize and refine to build on the progress you’ve already made, not repeat it.

-Create a plan for improvement.
+Create a plan for improvement in 2021.

 Renew or invest in a maintenance plan.